Here's How to Clear Brain Fog and Energize Your Mind

 It’s completely normal to have these brief periods of brain fog now and then.

-But if it happens on a regular basis, it can affect your work, your creativity, and even your ability to enjoy conversations.
+But if it happens regularly, it can affect your work, your creativity, and even your ability to enjoy conversations.

 So today, we’ll take a look at some of the common causes of brain fog—and two sound-based solutions you can use to help dissolve it.